Military Family College Readiness Program

 Military College Scholarship Workshops

 The military college scholarship workshops provides students and their parents with information to help them navigate through finding a way to pay for a college education.
-We teach them how to use:
+We teach them how to use such programs as:

 - Post 9/11 GI Bill (Military Scholarship Program)